Hess Educational Organization: Initial training

 The offer of employment is dependent on successfully completing training.

 Initial training is held in Taipei at Hess's corporate office.
 Initial training is held four times a year to coincide with the three-month terms that Hess schools cycle through: one in March, one in July, one in August, and the last in November.
 It is at these times that the largest groups of new hirings are brought together into a single "class" of trainees.
 Sometimes the groups are split in two if there are many new employees (for example, one group starting training in early August while another begins in mid-August).
 This is not a constant rule, however: in between the three-month cycles, there can be smaller groups of hired NSTs are given initial trainings that are much briefer, sometimes being as short as 4 days.

 Training will introduce individuals to the materials that Hess teaches and to the teaching style that NSTs are expected to use.
 These styles include the four and five step methods, student-centered learning, and the use of activities and games to heighten student energy.
 All attendees are trained in both the language school curriculum as well as Hess Preschool (see below).

 Every NST (and all other Hess Taiwanese staff) receives a "Personal Development Journal" at their initial training.
 The journal is used to keep a record of the training they received as well as any activities they may have participated in.

+Hess will also try to impose a fee for breaking a one-year contract to recoup its training fees.